 Tuition Assistance is Available

 To make our classes and workshops accessible to everyone, Fleisher offers tuition assistance every term so that everyone can join our creative community.
 We have recently streamlined the application process, making it even quicker and easier.
 Tuition assistance applications can be completed once registration is open by clicking here.
-The deadline to apply is Wednesday, Aug.
-12. Tuition assistance notifications will be sent by Wednesday, August 26.
+The deadline to apply is Wednesday, Dec.
+2.

 What you will learn: